 Tips for Making Disney Dining Reservations at Walt Disney World

-Making Reservations for dining at Walt Disney World can often feel like the hunger games.
-With Walt Disney World still not operating at full staff levels as they had prior to the pandemic, and pent-up demand from travelers who have had to postpone their vacations multiple times, it doesn’t appear to be getting any easier any time soon.
+Making Disney Reservations for Dining at Walt Disney World can often feel like the Hunger Games.
+With Walt Disney World struggling with staff levels and pent-up demand from travelers who have had to postpone their vacations multiple times, it doesn’t appear to be getting any easier any time soon.
 Your best bet is to have a plan!
-Here are our top tips for making dining reservations at Walt Disney World.
+Here are our top tips for how to make Disney dining reservations at Walt Disney World.

 Crystal Palace

-Dining reservations open up for Walt Disney World Resort guests 60 days prior to the start of your trip at 6am EST. The technical terms for these are Advanced Dining Reservations, or as often referred, ADRs.
+Disney Dining Reservations open up for Walt Disney World Resort guests 60 days prior to the start of your trip at 6 a.m.
+EST. The technical terms for these are Advanced Dining Reservations, or as often referred, ADRs.
 ADRs have been a highly competitive game for years amongst Disney goers.
 And it’s only gotten worse post-pandemic.
 So as silly as it might sound because we are literally just talking about food here, it’s important to have a strategy!
 Especially if you have your heart set on a specific restaurant.

 Save Money at Walt Disney World